 6 Ways to Identify Spoiled Food

-As much as we hate to waste a good home-cooked meal or takeout dish, sometimes we have to part ways with our leftovers.
-Here are six easy ways to identify spoiled food in your fridge.
+As much as we hate to waste a good home-cooked meal or farmers market produce, sometimes we have to part ways with our food.
+Here are a handful of easy ways to identify food that’s seen better days.

 There’s a slimy film.

 If lunch meats and holiday roasts feel slick to the touch or have a weird, glossy sheen, it’s probably time to toss them out.
 Vegetables can fall prey to this, as well—if your salad looks soggy, it’s past its prime and shouldn’t be eaten.

 Though it’s not very pretty to look at, mold is probably the easiest way to tell if your leftovers have seen better days.
 Little spores can appear and spread quickly on aging fare.
 In addition to the food’s surface, be sure to take a peek at the container’s underside, as well.
 Mold is sneaky and can hide out at the bottom of Tupperware or glass jars.
 Here’s the one place you’re not checking bread for mold (yet).

 Some foods, like avocados, will naturally discolor as they’re exposed to air, but if once-vivid dishes have gone pale or developed a greenish tint, it’s time to say goodbye.